If you suffered injuries in an accident caused by a city employee, you might be able to recoup compensation through a personal injury claim.

 - Loss of consortium

-Pursuing a claim against the RTCSNV is not the same as pursuing a claim against an individual.
-While Nevada has a two-year statute of limitations for pursuing personal injury claims, that timeframe drops to six months for pursuing a personal injury claim against a government entity, such as Clark County or the RTCSNV.
+Pursuing a claim against the city is not the same as pursuing a claim against an individual.
+While some states have a two-year statute of limitations for pursuing personal injury claims, that timeframe drops to six months for pursuing a personal injury claim against a government entity.

 They have 90 days to respond to your claim.
 If it is denied or if you don’t get a response, you may be able to pursue a personal injury lawsuit.